-Visiting a favorite stadium, birthplace, or hall of fame is something that most sports fans dream of doing at some point in their lives.
+Most sports fans dream of visiting a favorite stadium, birthplace, or hall of fame at some point in their lives.
 For most sports though, there is an inherent challenge with that since everything is so spread out.
 For instance, while Cooperstown might be a great place for baseball fans - it's nowhere near a major league stadium.
 With NASCAR in particular, Charlotte is THAT PLACE.
 Not only is this the home of one of the finest NASCAR tracks that I've ever visited - but they also host the NASCAR Hall of Fame, team garages, parts and technology innovators, and you can even follow in the footsteps of racing legends like Dale Earnhardt by visiting his hometown.

 Visit the Charlotte Motor Speedway!

-If you are coming to Charlotte to visit NASCAR sites then chances are you are already planning to visit the track for a race.
+If you are coming to Charlotte to visit NASCAR sites, then you are probably planning to visit the track for a race.
 If not, you don't know what you are missing.
 Simply put, this is the finest NASCAR race track that I have ever visited.
-Even though this is one of the older tracks it is absolutely one of the most modern and has a history of firsts including the first to hold night races and of course the first to hold a legendary 600 mile race!
+Even though this is one of the older tracks it is absolutely one of the most modern and has a history of firsts including the first to hold night races and of course the first to hold a legendary 600-mile race!
 Even though this is the home of NASCAR the facilities also include an incredible 4-lane-wide Zmax Dragway and a phenomenal clay oval for Sprint Car races.

 Visit Your Favorite Team Garages